 In concert, Mr. Croft debuted with the Cleveland Orchestra in the title role of Pelléas et Mélisande in concerts led by Pierre Boulez, where he was hailed as “impassioned, clear-toned and ideal”; he made his Carnegie Hall debut under Sir Neville Marriner in Mozart’s Requiem; and he made his St. Louis Symphony debut with Nicolas McGegan in Britten’s Serenade.
 He made his Boston Symphony Orchestra debut in Mozart’s Requiem with Bernard Haitink.
 Of his performance of Handel’s Jephtha at Alice Tully Hall with the Orchestra of the Age of Enlightenment, Alan Kozinn of The New York Times praised, “…[it was] some of the most supple and emotionally resonant Handel singing I have ever heard.”

 Mr. Croft has been Grammy-nominated for his recordings of Handel’s Hercules with Anne Sophie von Otter (Deutsche Grammophon/Archiv) and Scarlatti’s Il Primo Omicidio with Dorothea Roshmann (Harmonia Mundi).
 Other recordings with Deutsche Grammophon include Handel’s Ariodante and the Paris version of Gluck’s Orphée et Eurydice, both with Marc Minkowski and Les Musiciens du Louvre.
 For Erato, he has recorded Handel’s Theodora with William Christie and Les Arts Florissants.
-On Phillips Classics, he has been featured on Rameau’s Les Indes Gallantes from the Paris Opera, his Almaviva from the Netherlands Opera in Dario Fo’s production of Il Barbiere di Siviglia, and as Cassio in Verdi’s Otello with Plácido Domingo and Renée Fleming from the Metropolitan Opera.
+On Phillips Classics, he has been featured on Rameau’s Les Indes Gallantes from the Paris Opera and as Almaviva from the Netherlands Opera in Dario Fo’s production of Il Barbiere di Siviglia.
 He can also be heard on Querstand Records performing Beethoven’s Missa Solemnis with the Gewandhausorchester under Herbert Blomstedt.
 His performance in Peter Sellars’ critically-acclaimed production of Theodora from Glyndebourne has been released on DVD, as has his performance in the title role of Mozart’s Mitridate with the Salzburg Festival (Decca).